syncfusion-content/extension-docs/Extension/NETMAUI-Extension/Visual-Studio/template-studio.md

      ![CreateNewWizard](images/SyncfusionTemplate.png)

 4. After launching the Syncfusion<sup>®</sup> .NET MAUI Template Studio, a configuration wizard will appear to help you set up your application.
-You can then choose from the available Syncfusion<sup>®</sup> .NET MAUI components and add the ones you need to your project.
+You can then choose from the available Syncfusion<sup>®</sup> .NET MAUI components which are listed based on category wise such as UI Component Suite, Grid SDK, Scheduler SDK, Gantt SDK, Chart SDK and Rich Text Editor SDK.

     ![Controls Section](images/ControlsTab.png)